 Learning toys for toddlers that promote gross motor coordination

 Next, you can offer a pull-toy to your child.
 The toy will drag along behind your little one as they toddle and work to refine their walking skills.
-Your child will fine-tune their balance every time they turn to check on the toy.
+Your child will engage their core muscles and fine-tune their balance every time they turn to check on the toy.

-Finally, you can offer your child the push-toy.
 The push-toy will travel ahead of your child as they push it on the ground.
-This, again, encourages the practice with walking, and gives your child a slightly more elevated challenge so that they refine their gross motor abilities as they move along with the toy.
+This, again, encourages the practice with walking and gives your child a slightly more elevated challenge so that they refine their gross motor abilities as they move along with the toy.
 Once your child has mastered the push toy inside, you can take it to new terrain outdoors for a new challenge.

 Toys that help develop fine motor coordination

 Once all these activities are mastered, the Montessori curriculum introduces new toys that provide more opportunities for fitting shapes together and using string or other small tools precisely.
-The lacing set and the gluing set included in the Level 7 and Level 8 Monti Kids boxes, respectively, are both excellent examples of ways to maintain your toddler’s interest in activities that further refine the use of the hand.
+A lacing set and the gluing set, like the ones included in the Level 7 and Level 8 Monti Kids boxes, respectively, are both excellent examples of ways to maintain your toddler’s interest in activities that further refine the use of the hand.

 Toys that encourage independence in toddlers